Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Assessment of the cVAE design accuracy

 \subsection{Analysis of the cVAE prediction error}

-After having trained the cVAE as described above, we first check the consistency of the model, i.e., that the cVAE predicts performance attributes for a design, that are close to the ones requested.
-To this end, we compute the design error on the held-out test set.
-The design error for feature $i$ is defined as
+After having trained the cVAE as described above, we first check the consistency of the model.
+We investigate if the cVAE accurately predicts performance attributes (the modal properties) for generated designs.
+To this end, we compute the design error on the modal frequencies and masses of the held-out test set, to ensure that a certain combination of properties can be physically achieved.
+The absolute design error for feature $i$ is defined as

-where $y^{\rm request}_i, y^{\rm pred}_i$ are the requested attributes for the target design, and the prediction of the cVAE's forward model for the designs, respectively.
-This can be considered as an expected approximate lower bound of errors.
-In figure~\ref{fig:vae error} we see the average design errors for $1000$ generated designs, and for the top 3 designs (those with the lowest summed design errors).
+where $y^{\rm request}_i, y^{\rm pred}_i$ are the requested attributes for the target value, and the prediction of the cVAE's forward model for the designs, respectively.
+Figure~\ref{fig:vae error} shows the average design errors for $1000$ generated designs, and for the top 3 designs those with the lowest summed design errors.
 We observe that the error of the top 3 designs is at least one order of magnitude lower than the requested value, meaning we can expect errors $<10\%$.
 As expected, errors increase for areas in the design space where we provided less training data, emphasizing the importance of covering the desired design space well with the training data.
+In the range with sufficient training values, the relative design error drops below 1\%, which is deemed sufficiently accurate for our purposes.

+To ensure that the design error is a sensible measure, the cVAE encoder has to predict the performance attributes well.
+To this end, we validate the cVAE predictions with FEM software (Figure~\ref{fig:vae vs fem}).
+For 100 test samples we generate 1000 resonators from the cVAE, and take the top 10, i.e. the ones with the lowest design error.
+Then we evaluate these designs with the FEM software and compare the cVAE-predicted performance attributes with the values obtained through the FEM analysis.
+Furthermore, we report the $r^2$ value for each performance attribute evaluated in log space.
+The results show a very good correlation between the cVAE predictions and FE results, meaning that the design selection based on the fast cVAE ranking is defendable.
+Only the frequencies of the second mode have an $R^2$-value lower than 0.9, but this is mainly due to few training values at higher frequencies.